r4victor/tenthousandmeters/content/blog/python_bts_07.md

 <function <lambda> at 0x108a4cc10>
 ```

 Apparently, the language designers haven't found a case when using a descriptor as an instance variable would be a good idea.
-The consequence of this is that instance variables are very straightforward.
+A nice consequence of this decision is that instance variables are very straightforward.
 They are just data.

 The `function` type is an example of a built-in descriptor type.
 We can also define our own descriptors.
 To do that, we create a class that implements the descriptor protocol: the `__get__()`, `__set__()` and `__delete__()` special methods: